hannibal002/SkyHanni/docs/FEATURES.md

     + Highlights blocks required for commissions in a custom color.
     + Greys out other blocks for clarity.
     + Works in the Glacite Tunnels and Crystal Hollows.
++ Profit Per Corpse. - hannibal2 (https://github.com/hannibal002/SkyHanni/pull/1734)
+    + Displays profit/loss in chat after looting a corpse in the Mineshaft.
+    + Includes a breakdown of information on hover.

 </details>
 <details open><summary>